Best Used SUVs for Canadian Winters 2025

 Ford Edge

 Ford’s assembly plant in Oakville, Ontario, once built the Ford Edge and its luxury version, the Lincoln Nautilus.
-What we know now is that Oakville is being retooled to build EVs and the newest Nautilus is being imported to North America from China.
-The same plant there is building the Ford Edge L for the Chinese market, but that nameplate is expected to be replaced in North America by an electric model.
-What does that mean for used car shoppers?
-Don’t forget about the Ford Edge just because it’s not currently available new in Canada.
-It’s named as one of the most reliable midsize SUVs by J.D.
-Power in 2023, and the IIHS has named it a Top Safety Pick in every model year since 2019.
+Oakville is currently being retooled to build EVs and Nautilus production has moved to China, but the Edge is not longer available new in North America.
+Don’t count it out because of this, though.
+J.D.
+Power has looked favourably on it in dependability studies, and the IIHS has named it a Top Safety Pick in every model year from 2019 to 2024.
 It’s not a stretch to find an Edge with reasonable mileage for less than $30,000 on today’s used car market.

 subaru outback front